U.S. Patent Pending · App. № 19/658,620

 Technical materials, the patent disclosure, and acquisition documents are reserved for qualified institutional acquirers.
 Submit a request and the founder's office will respond within two business days.

-Nexus Settlement is currently engaging a limited number of qualified institutional acquirers — major investment banks, sovereign clearing entities, and tier-1 financial institutions — for the outright acquisition or exclusive license of the Nexus Settlement IP.
+Nexus Settlement is currently engaging qualified institutional licensees and acquirers — investment banks, clearing entities, and financial infrastructure providers — for the outright acquisition or exclusive license of the Nexus Settlement IP.

 Briefings are conducted under NDA and cover: protocol architecture, the full patent disclosure (App. № 19/658,620), valuation framework, and the deal structure (acquisition or exclusive license / royalty).